-Over on the red side, AMD has recently released its AMD Vega line of graphics cards.
-Existing as the much-anticipated successor to the flawed Polaris architecture, AMD’s newest line of GPUs have only recently come out in August 2017.
+Over on the red team, AMD released its AMD Vega line of graphics cards back in August 2017.
 AMD has also revealed its new 7nm Radeon Instinct GPUs at Computex 2018, and while these won’t be consumer models, they do give us a glimpse of what we can expect from Navi.

 Anyone who browses Reddit or comment sections on tech websites will tell you that AMD is widely known for its affordability, and Nvidia for its high-end performance and high prices.
 But, are they actually right?

 Go higher, and you’ll find that the Nvidia GeForce GTX 1080 is most comparable to the AMD Radeon Vega 64.
 At an MSRP (manufacturer’s suggested retail price) level, both of these cost about the same.
 This is, of course, intentional on both companies’ parts.

 After revealing its 4K-focused GTX 1080 Ti in 2017, the Green Team was keen on dropping the price of the 1080 in the process.
-So, that card went from an MSRP of $599 down to $499 in the US, even though you’ll still likely find it for around $570 (£426, AU$750).
+So, that card went from an MSRP of $599 down to $499 in the US.
 Before long, AMD was putting the Vega 64 onto store shelves at the same price.

 When you’re trying to build a PC that’s more powerful than your arch-enemy’s, buying a graphics card isn’t a matter of price but performance.
 Packing the best performance for the lowest cost is the arguably the most pertinent factor in driving GPU sales.